If you need to talk to someone in confidence call 1890 929 539 or head over to lgbt.ie to try the online chat service.

 “As volunteer with the helpline I act as coordinator for the Galway branch of the helpline and it’s a role I find very rewarding.
 I also train new volunteers in the skills needed and used to be a volunteer on the line and help those callers who, quite often, just need someone to talk to.”

-The LGBT Helpline is a national support service for Lesbian, Gay, Bisexual, and Transgender people and their families and friends.
+The LGBT Helpline is a national support service for Lesbian, Gay, Bisexual, and Transgender people and their families and friends, run by LGBT Ireland.

 The LGBT Helpline provides access to a network of trained volunteers who provide a non-judgemental, confidential, listening support and information service for lesbian, gay, bisexual and transgender (LGBT) people as well as their family and friends.
 Our website also provides a gateway to information and support options for LGBT people in Ireland.
 We also have information that will be useful for people questioning if they might be lesbian, gay, bisexual or transgender.